 My first job was as a sales consultant and shop manager for GNC, a global supplement retail company.

-With the help of SEO and SEA, I built my own integrative Chinese medicine clinic.
+Then with the help of SEO and SEA, I built my own integrative Chinese medicine clinic.
 I was the first Chinese medicine practitioner in Canberra working alongside western doctors.

 Often I experience freedom in a specific area of my life and then I am inspired to share my findings with others passing it on.

-Setting out working in the digital economy I started to enjoy and be thankful the freedom to work from anywhere.
+Setting out working in the digital economy I started to enjoy and be thankful for the freedom to work from anywhere.

 Now, the home office with regular work times and a well-tested routine is a type of freedom for me too.

 I am a defender of freedom of speech.
 I think for us all to be happy we need the freedom to explore ourselves in a safe container.